Frequently Asked Questions

 What happens to the baby goats when they grow up?

 When the babies grow up a handful of them will stay and live on our farm, but a majority of them will be sold to good homes as pets, brush clearers, or lawn mowers.
 They will not be slaughtered, we do our very best to ensure that none of our kids end up as dinner.
+Every goat that leaves our farm takes a part of our hearts with them.
+We love every single one of them, and we would keep them all forever if we could.

 What can we expect when we come for baby goat therapy?